MialLewis/basicSetup/README.md

 ## Pre-setup requirements

-Clone this repository and ensure `conda` is installed.
+- Clone this repository
+- Ensure `conda` (or preferably `mamba`) is installed.
+- Ensure `msbuildtools` are available, and on the path.

 ## Setup